You are here: Home > Section on Neurophysiology and Biophysics

 Expression, purification, and structural analysis of full-length kainate receptor ion channels

 Structural studies on CNS membrane proteins are notoriously difficult because commonly used bacterial protein expression systems cannot be employed to express eukaryotic membrane proteins.
-We recently succeeded in obtaining highly purified preparations of two different kainate receptor subtypes expressed in both insect cells, using baculovirus expression, and HEK 293 cells, using transient transfection.
-For both systems, cultures must be grown on the 12–liter and larger scale in order to obtain sufficient protein for biochemical and structural analysis.
+We succeeded in obtaining highly purified preparations of two different kainate receptor subtypes expressed in both insect cells, using baculovirus expression, and in HEK 293 cells, using transient transfection.
+For both systems, cultures must be grown on the 12-liter and larger scale in order to obtain sufficient protein for biochemical and structural analysis.
 Because the amounts of protein obtained are still at least an order of magnitude lower than for soluble proteins, it is necessary to use highly efficient methods for establishing conditions in which the proteins remain, for several days following purification, correctly folded and do not aggregate or dissociate into dimers and monomers.
 To do this, we use tryptophan fluorescence size exclusion chromatography (FSEC), for which only microgram quantities of purified protein are required for each run of a 300 mM–length analytical gel filtration column.
 Using this approach, we screened numerous detergents, lipids, receptor ligands, and mutants with selective removal of glycosylation sites and various C-terminal deletions.
-Crystallization trails using conventional detergent-solubilized protein, as well as bicelles and lipidic cubic phases, are under way, with initial hits of microcrystals that are candidates for optimization.
-Proteins that we prepared using this approach were also used successfully to solve 25 Å resolution structures for GluK2 in resting and desensitized states by cryo-electrom tomography.
+Crystallization trials using conventional detergent-solubilized protein, as well as bicelles and lipidic cubic phases, are under way, with initial hits of microcrystals that are candidates for optimization.
+The proteins we prepared using this approach were also used successfully to solve 25 Å resolution structures for GluK2 in resting and desensitized states by cryo-electrom tomography.
 In ongoing work single particle analysis is being used to obtain structures at much higher resolution, and in the current maps well ordered alpha helices are clearly visible.
 This work is being performed in collaboration with Sriram Subramaniam and his graduate student Joel Meyerson.

 Structural studies on the amino-terminal domain of iGluRs